Kaak (cartoonist): Career

 His first cartoon was published in Dainik Jagran in 1967.
 He has worked as an editorial cartoonist with Jansatta (Indian Express group) from 1983 to 1985 and with Navbharat Times (Times of India group) from July 1985 to Jan 1999.
 He has also been published in Dinman, Shankar's Weekly, Current, Blitz, Ravivar, Itwari Patrika, Dharamyug, and Saptahik Hindustan.
 National Hindi dailies such as Dainik Jagran, Aaj, Navjeevan, Rajasthan Patrika, and Amar Ujala have carried his work.
 He contributed to the webportal Prabhasakshi.

 He was also elected as the first president of Cartoonists' Club of India.

-Kaak was very commonly called the Cartoonist of masses, adding that his greatness lies in his brilliant understanding of the problems of the people at the grassroots level.
-Yet, unlike Laxman’s Common Man, Kaak’s Everyman is not a silent spectator to the goings-on.
-He is a vocal commentator.
-Kaak’s female characters too are strong characters.
+Kaak was very commonly called the Cartoonist of masses, adding that he understood the problems of the people at the grassroots level.
+Yet, unlike Laxman’s Common Man, Kaak’s Everyman is not a spectator to the goings-on.
+He is a commentator.
+Kaak’s female characters too are characters.

 Death

 Kaak died from a heart attack on 1 January 2025, at the age of 84.
-It is important to note that Kaak has a history of faking his own death in order to bring awareness to his causes.